wantongli/wantongli.github.io/_members/wantong.md

 teaser: >
   Wantong Li is a tenure-track assistant professor of electrical and computer engineering at the University of California, Riverside.
-He directs the Intelligent Computing Architecture and Nanosystems (ICAN) Group.
+He directs the Intelligent Computing Architecture and Nanosystem (ICAN) Group.
 He received the Ph.D. degree from the Georgia Institute of Technology.
 His research interests span the areas of memory-centric computing, emerging logic and memory technologies, reliable and robust IC design, 2.5-D/3-D integrated nanosystems, and software-hardware co-design for edge AI.

 profile:
     name: Dr. Wantong Li